-The original system, set up around 1985, was called Air Combat Maneuvering Instrumentation (ACMI).
-Initially it covered a relatively small part of the southern 60's Ranges.
-The ACMI system was replaced by a system called RFMDS (Red Flag Measurement and Debriefing System), which allowed an increased range by using newer, more powerful hardware.
-In 1998 the RFMDS in turn was replaced by NACTS (Nellis Air Combat Training System), which increased precision and range as well as the amount of available data and supported aircraft.
-The first generation of NACTS, like its predecessors, still used a proprietary microwave link network between the ground stations.
-The NACTS system was upgraded again around Fall of 2013 to the more powerful P5 Combat Training System (P5CTS), which today is used in several USAF and Navy training ranges.
-Instead of a properietary data link between the ground stations and the backbone P5CTS uses standard IP based microwave relays to tie into the Nellis Digital Microwave Communication System (NDMCS).
-As of this writing in February of 2024 the P5CTS system with 15 networked ground stations is in use in the NTTR.
+The NACTS system was upgraded again around Fall of 2013 to the more powerful P5 Combat Training System (P5CTS) which today is used in a number of USAF and Navy training ranges.
+Instead of a proprietary data link between the ground stations and the backbone P5CTS uses standard IP based microwave relays to tie into the Nellis Digital Microwave Communication System (NDMCS).
+The aircraft use jamming resistant GPS receivers instead of ground station triangulation, so fewer ground stations are needed.
+As of this writing in May of 2024 the P5CTS system is in use in the NTTR.
 4th generation jets are outfitted with pods near the wingtips that facilitate data download.
 5th and 6th generation aircraft have integrated systems.
 The P5CTS system can handle 600 aircraft simultaneously.
 All systems were developed by Cubic Defense Systems.

 The backbone of the NDMCS includes Ella Mountain, Highland Peak, Mount Irish, Cedar Peak, a microwave relay site just south-east of Tolicha Peak, Angel Peak and finally Nellis AFB.
 All sites are connected via microwave links.